freeCodeCamp/freeCodeCamp/guide/english/vue/vue-router/index.md

 ## Basics
 To use the power of Vue Router all you need to do is map Vue.js componenets with routes and specify where to render them.
-For example, your window may look like that:
+For example, your main template may look like that:
 ```javascript
 <template>
   <div id="app">